Ariescyn/EldenRing-Save-Manager/README.md

-This is my first GUI app and i would love suggestions/advice!
+This is my first GUI app and have been using it since release.
+Figured i would share it with all the issues of people losing their progress. i would love suggestions/advice!
 Email me at scyntacks94@gmail.com

 The exe was compiled with pyinstaller and windows defender will most likely report it as untrusted.
 Just click more info > run anyway.
 This is a known issue and i am actively working on it.
 If you don't feel comfortable downloading then wait a couple days and it should be fixed.
 If anyone can help, please contact me.